Cboyjet4/Sub-Rosa-Archive/README.md

 Plugins
-Some are not mine, dont be suprised if some dont work, I dont own Sub Rosa anymore so I cant test it
+Some are not mine, dont be suprised if some dont work, I dont own Sub Rosa anymore so I cant test it, 99% of the plugins are worthless terribly coded garbage